 - Ask for comments in the email you send out to your list.
 Do it in a friendly way like “PS.
 Let me know what you think!
 If you love it, it would be great to get involved with the discussion in the comments”.

 - In the conclusion of the post, ask for agreement/disagreement with the topic in the comments

 - Reply to them, thanking them or addressing their comment

 They are free to get started with and plugin to WordPress easily.

 Above all, you want to keep people reading.

 The more time they spend on your site, the more content of yours they consume, the better.

 At the bottom of each post, include links to related, recent, popular or recommended posts.
 Call it “Posts you may also like” or similar.

 Use the feature graphics from those posts when displaying them to help them click faster.

-We use 3 on our blog.
+I use 3 on this blog.
 The most I would recommend displaying is 6.